Observational constraints on 3-forms dark energy: Conclusions

 In this work, we first revisited 3-form dark energy models endowed with a potential and examined their key dynamical properties.
 We showed that such models can account for late-time cosmic acceleration through either quintessence-like or phantom-like behaviour, focusing in particular on the phantom-like regime arising from a 3-form field with a Gaussian potential, as we were interested in scenarios capable of alleviating the $H_0$ tension; something we indeed verified observationally.
 To gain a proper understanding of the model, we carried out a careful and comprehensive dynamical system analysis that incorporated radiation and dark matter alongside the 3-form dark energy sector equipped with a Gaussian potential.
 We found that the model exhibits an initial repulsive radiation phase, followed by a saddle matter-dominated phase, and subsequently a dark energy–dominated phase which, in the infinite future, evolves towards a Little Sibling of the Big Rip (LSBR), a considerably milder version of the classical Big Rip singularity.
 While in standard quintessence models both the radiation- and matter-dominated eras typically appear as saddle points, in the 3-form case with a Gaussian potential we recover the usual $\Lambda$CDM-like structure with a repulsive radiation point followed by a saddle matter point.
 We next address the observational viability of this model, and, to the best of our knowledge, this is the first time that 3-form fields have been observationally constrained as a dark energy model.

 We conduct a thorough and careful MCMC analysis on a comprehensive observational dataset that includes \textit{Planck} low-$\ell$ CMB TTEE, high-$\ell$ CMB TTTEEE, CMB lensing, DESI DR1 BAO, Pantheon+ SNe Type Ia, local $H_0$ measurements, and DES Y1 weak lensing data.
-The Hubble tension is relaxed in 3-form field model without any additional fine-tuning on the model parameters, as the $H_0$ value derived from CMB + BAO dataset increase from $67.89\pm0.36{\rm km/s/Mpc}$ for $\Lambda$CDM model to $68.29^{+0.56}_{-0.61}{\rm km/s/Mpc}$ for the 3-form field model.
-As such, the model is statistically favourable over $\Lambda$CDM when combining high-$z$ dataset of CMB and BAO with SNe and low-$z$ $H_0$ measurement.
+The Hubble tension is slightly reducedrelaxed in 3-form field model without any additional fine-tuning on the model parameters, as the $H_0$ value derived from CMB + BAO dataset increase from $67.89\pm0.36{\rm km/s/Mpc}$ for $\Lambda$CDM model to $68.29^{+0.56}_{-0.61}{\rm km/s/Mpc}$ for the 3-form field model.
+As such, the model is statisticallymodestly favourable over $\Lambda$CDM when combining high-$z$ dataset of CMB and BAO with SNe and low-$z$ $H_0$ measurement.
 This does introduce tension between these datasets along $\Omega_{\rm m0}$ direction, a common price to pay among phantom dark energy model as the solution candidate to the Hubble tension.
 But as shown universally by statistical probes in this work, the lack of strong constraint on $\Omega_{\rm m0}$ makes it a reasonable trade-off.
 Overall, 3-form field model serves well as a theoretically motivated model for phantom dark energy.

 However, the 3-form field does require a specific moment to exert its phantom-ness on the cosmological evolution, leading to a fine-tuning of the initial condition.
 This moment corresponds to $z \sim 1.7$, which has been pointed out in \cite{Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb, Bouhmadi-Lopez:2025ggl} as a potential time frame for the dark energy to suddenly become relevant.
 In addition, we show that the 3-form perturbation becomes stable at the same time, thus naturally suppressing the instability that may affect the CMB and matter power spectrum.
-This is confirmed by the $f\sigma_8$, CMB and matter power spectrum extracted from CAMB.
+This is confirmed by the $f\sigma_8$, CMB and matter power spectrum extracted from CAMBsetting it as an effective dark energy with a valid perturbation description once it dominates.
+However, we remind the reader that we have not incorporated the \HWC{correct }3-form perturbation into the Boltzmann code\HWC{~as it would inevitably lead to gradient instability} .